 North Carolina Botanical Garden

 Chapel Hill, NC

 6-8 March 2018

 The Southeastern U.S. is the most biodiverse region in the US, but also faces the most severe threats to that biodiversity.
-Our Southeast regional gathering will bring together key experts on biodiversity from all over the Southeast to develop strategies to better understand the imperiled species and ecosystems of this region and their status so we can ultimately do a better job of protecting their populations against these threats.
+Our Southeast regional gathering brought together key experts on biodiversity from all over the Southeast to develop strategies to better understand the imperiled species and ecosystems of this region and their status so we can ultimately do a better job of protecting their populations against these threats.